dinhanhx/vLLM-Prometheus-Grafana/README.md

 --limit-mm-per-prompt '{"image":1, "video": 0, "audio": 0}'
 ```

-Go to `http://localhost:8809` to visit your Grafana, and import `vLLM-Grafana-dashboard.json`
+Go to `http://localhost:8809` to visit your Grafana

 You can call model at `http://localhost:8791` with
 `openai` client,